 The average wind speed is around 16 knots, usually increasing towards the end of the day in the late afternoon and early evening.
 The most commonly used kite sizes are 12, 10 and 9 meters, with some occasional 7 meter kiting, depending on your body weight and the wind speed.

 The water temperature is always over 24 degrees so your wetsuit can stay at home, unless you are easily prone to coldness which can occasionally happen in Africa's winter months (June-September).
 At most you would need a 2mm shorty.

 In the lagoon, in front of the Kite Centre, you will find a perfect kite heaven, with shallow water for beginners and flat water for freestyle / freeride experts.
 Sandy bottom everywhere, the lagoon is split up into 2 parts, separated by a seaweed farming area, very easy to see and to pass to the other part.

-Booties / shoes can be brought, but are not used a lot, except for learning how to fly kites, and for body dragging in the lagoon.
+Booties / shoes can be brought or bought, but are not used a lot, except for learning how to fly kites, and for body dragging in the lagoon.
 Then they can be handy for protection against the odd sea urchin that escapes from the nearby farming operation.
 For the most part the sea floors are sandy and soft.

 The reef for surfing waves is 1.5 kilometers off-shore with perfect breaks...
 Launch and surf out to the waves with a minimum of three people for safety considerations, or take a surf trip-downwinder with our wave masters.
 When the tide is halfway to full tide it's time to explore the amazing waves which can be very good.
 The waves on a normal day are around 1-1,5 metres up to 3,5 metres.